Indians’ Civale dazzles in MLB debut, stops Tigers 2-0

 UP NEXT

-Indians: Rookie RHP Zach Plesac (2-2, 2.56 ERA) held Texas to one run and two hits over seven innings in his last start Tuesday.
+Indians: Plesac (2-2, 2.56 ERA) held Texas to one run and two hits over seven innings in his last start Tuesday.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports